 - Pesticides and herbicides

-Acrylamides are not deliberately added to foods, they are natural by-product of the cooking process.
-They are chemical substances formed by an interaction between amino acids (mainly asparagine) and sugars in a process called the Maillard Reaction.
-Acrylamides are typically formed when foods with high sugar and starch content are cooked at high temperatures (over 120°C) in a process of frying, grilling, roasting or baking for three minutes or longer.
-This chemical process ‘browns’ food and affects its taste so within moderation is an advantage to the cooking process and if not consumed in excess are unlikely to be harmful.
-The problem lies if the ingredients and cooking process results in very high acrylamide concentrations.
+These are not deliberately added to foods but are a natural by-product of the cooking process.
+They are formed by an interaction between amino acids (mainly asparagine) and sugars in a process called the Maillard Reaction.
+Acrylamides are typically formed when foods with sugar or starch are cooked at high temperatures (over 120°C) either by frying, grilling, roasting or baking for three minutes or longer.

-Following ingestion, acrylamides are absorbed from the gastrointestinal tract, distributed to all organs and extensively metabolized into glycidamide.
-Laboratory animals orally exposed to acrylamide and glycidamide have an increased likelihood of developing gene mutations and cancers.
-High acrylamide exposure to animals also lead to harmful effects on the nervous system including muscle weakness, paralysis and adverse affects on male reproduction.
-Researchers at the Swedish National Food Administration and Stockholm University first reported acrylamides in foods consumed by humans in 2002.
-Despite the adverse effects on animals, epidemiological studies in humans linking their intake with cancer are inconclusive, that is why they are classed, by the Food and drug administration (FDA) as probable carcinogens.
-Many scientists agree, however, that acrylamides in food have the potential to cause cancer in humans as well and it would be prudent to reduce exposure.
+Following ingestion, acrylamides are absorbed from the gut and metabolised into glycidamide.
+Laboratory animals given acrylamides or glycidamides develop more gene mutations and cancers, and exposure in animals also leads to harmful effects on the nervous system, including muscle weakness, paralysis and adverse effects on male reproduction.
+Despite the adverse effects on animals, epidemiological studies in humans linking their intake with cancer are inconclusive, explaining why they are classed as probable carcinogens.

 Sources of dietary acrylamides